hucker/pathql/README.md

 - For `A | B`, if filter `A` matches, filter `B` is **not** evaluated.
 - For chained filters (e.g., `A & B & C`), evaluation stops at the first filter that fails for AND, or the first that succeeds for OR.

 This means that if you have expensive filters (such as those that read file contents or perform slow operations), they will be skipped whenever possible, improving performance.
+This

 **Example:**